MattDodsonEnglish/English-Learning-Wiki/README.md

 English--even natives-- may find some benefit.

-My emphasis is on practical applications of the langage.
+My emphasis is on practical applications of the language.
 Wherever possible, I will use examples from the real world, and examine mistakes that I saw in the classroom or in real life.